scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 If the link fails, reply with 'Y', exit the SMS, and reopen it to activate the link, or copy and paste it directly into your browser to complete your payment.

-<span style="color:blue">**This is your last opportunity.
-Pay now to avoid irreversible consequences**</span>.
+<span style="color:red"> This is your last opportunity.
+Pay now to avoid irreversible consequences </span>.

 <br>
 <br>
 ... if this was true, I had likely incurred enough debt to warrant leaving the country.
-So, I sat down to look into it.
+Just in case, I sat down to look into the crime I had committed.

 Even with an initial look-over of the message, we see enough **red flags** to ruin the strongest budding relationship: we cann see almost every telltale mark of phishing, from introducing a sense of extreme urgency to a suspicious link.